"Memories and possibilities are ever more hideous than realities." ~H.P Lovecraft

 "The rest of you, we're going to the university."

 Cry entered a two story building, presumably the town's inn by the looks of the lobby where various adventurers were gathered around, some huddled in corners, others sitting or leaning against walls, a few even seated in chairs.

 None of them stood out as being particularly noteworthy clad in robes or armour of various materials, some even looking a lot like his, patchwork pieces as though they had hastily repaired it in the field or even made it themselves.

 Behind the counter was a woman who appeared to be in her fifties, an annoyed expression on her face as she glared at the adventurers, some trying to find lodging while others just bummed around the lobby.
 Her expression didn't change when Cry approached the counter.

 "I don't have any available rooms," the woman barked.

 Cry was taken slightly aback, but tried to compose himself.

 "The Rose?
-We've been petitioning them since we got word they came to Doomwood and you're what they send?
+We've been petitioning them since we got word that they came to Doomwood and you're what they send?
 You look no different than these loafers calling themselves adventurers.
-We not good enough for you to worry about our plight, is that it?"
+Are we not good enough for you to worry about our plight, is that it?"

 "I'm...I'm not from the Amityvale garrison, ma'am.
 While I...I am interested in knowing about Miskatonic's problem, I'm also here to ask if you know anything about Arkham."